Thursday, May 21, 2015

 The beach scene at Kalapaki next to Nawiliwili beach on the green and brown isle of Kaua'i...painted with the Adobe Sketch app on the iPad...

 Saturday, April 25, 2015

-A selection of illustrations created for several topics in the HR news email bulletin at Gensler, all created with an draft freehand sketch and an overlay final with Adobe apps.
+A selection of colorful illustrations created for several topics in the HR news email bulletin at Gensler, all created with a rough draft freehand sketch and an overlay final with Adobe apps.

 Monday, April 20, 2015